2022-cs244/2022-cs244.github.io/documentation/starter-code.md

 #### test_topology.py

 Contains a topology that can be used for testing.
 This is used in sanity check and in the topology visualizer.
+You should modify `ROUTING_TABLE` to reflect that format of your p4 routing table.

 #### topology_visualizer.py